Sherryl93/Sherryl93.github.io/_posts/2017-04-12-training-imagenet-with-caffe.markdown

 now lets get started!

 ## Install Caffe to your system:
-*Assumed you already done the prequisite step for your system, if you haven't go [here](http://caffe.berkeleyvision.org/installation.html).*
+*Assumed you already did the prequisite step for your system, if you haven't go [here](http://caffe.berkeleyvision.org/installation.html).*

 **Steps:**
 {% highlight markdown %}